 Self Monitoring Skills

-A lot of campers at Summerland Camps have missed out on social opportunities and therefore social learning as a result of excessive screen based activity.
+A lot of campers at Summerland Camps have missed out on social opportunities and therefore social learning as a result of the excessive screen-based activity.
 Therefore, we work on social skill building as part of camp.
-But we do it in a fun way using drama and the arts as a way of learning how to break out of your comfort zone.
+But we do it in a fun way using role-play as a way of learning how to break out of your comfort zone.